Unit Trust Deed kit

 Will other states also abolish the Rule Against Perpetuities?

-Unit Trust 80-year vesting period may be abolished – one day
+Unit Trust 80-year (125-year) vesting period may be abolished – one day

 Legal Consolidated continues to lobby the States and Territories to remove the rule of perpetuity.
 No doubt the lawyers at Westfields, and similar, are doing the same thing.
 There is a strong movement to abolish these rules.
-On 1 August 2025, Queensland led the way by increasing the time limit from 80 years to 125 years.
+In 2025, Queensland led the way by increasing the time limit from 80 years to 125 years.

 If the rule is abolished, then Legal Consolidated’s Unit Trusts, Family Trusts, Family Trust updates, and Bare Trusts are already drafted to extend the vesting period to infinity.
 This is automatic if the law is abolished.